Actindo-AG/Documentation/POS/Integration/06a_CreateStoreManually.md

 ### Configure the stock allocation

 Configure the stock allocation.
-For detailed information, see also [Configure the stock allocation](../../RetailSuiteWarehousing/Integration
-/04_ConfigureStockAllocation.md "[Configure the stock allocation]")
+For detailed information, see also [Configure the stock allocation](../../RetailSuiteWarehousing/Integration/04_ConfigureStockAllocation.md "[Configure the stock allocation]").

 #### Prerequisites